-- 61. Rev. Landow has a sincerely held central religious belief that physical, corporate gathering of believers each Sunday is an essential element of religious worship commanded by the Lord.
-Plaintiff and his church members from March 13, 2020, and the start of the pandemic Emergency declared by Defendant desired to gather 29 times for a physical, corporate gathering of believers twice each Sunday and once on Good Friday and would have done so but for those actions of the Defendant that are the subject of this Verified Complaint. - 62.
-Rev. Landow has a sincerely held central religious belief that online services and drive-in services, ordered by the Governor as a particular mode of permitted worship, do not meet the Lord's requirement that the church meet together in person on Sunday for corporate worship.
-He believes that online and drive-in church services are not substitutes for real in-person corporate worship. - 63.
-Rev. Landow by faith, doctrine and practice believes that "church" cannot truly be livestreamed because a livestream is inherently virtual, and not a pure physical gathering.
+- 53. Pastor Hines has a sincerely held central religious belief that online services and drive-in services, created and Ordered by the Governor as a particular mode of permitted worship, do not meet the Lord's requirement that the church meet together in person on Sunday for corporate worship.
+He believes that online and drive-in church services are not substitutes for real in-person corporate worship. - 54.
+Pastor Hines by faith, doctrine and practice believes that "church" cannot truly be livestreamed because a physical gathering cannot be livestreamed.
 Christianity is a physical religion rooted in the importance and significance of physical presence with one another.
-His faith is grounded in the belief that the eternal God united himself to human flesh in the incarnation and came to physically dwell with us.
+Our faith is grounded in the belief that the eternal God united himself to human flesh in the incarnation and came to physically dwell with us.
 As the Gospel of John says, "And the Word became flesh and dwelt among us, and we have seen his glory, glory as of the only Son from the Father, full of grace and truth."
-John 1:14 (ESV).
+(John 1:14 ESV).
 This Jesus in human flesh was crucified, he died, and his body was buried for our sins.
 On the third day he was physically raised from the dead.

-Because he physically was raised from the dead, Rev. Landow believes that those who are united to him by faith will be physically raised from the dead as well.
+55. Because Jesus physically was raised from the dead, Pastor Hines believes that those who are united to him by faith will be physically raised from the dead as well.
 After his resurrection, Jesus ascended bodily into heaven, and he is even now at the right hand of God.
-When congregants physically gather for worship, they are anticipating and looking forward to the resurrection of the dead and their physical presence with Jesus and other believers in heaven.
-Being physically separated from one another, as the Governor ordered, far from being a taste of heaven, was actually a taste of hell.
+When we physically gather for worship we are anticipating and looking forward to the resurrection of the dead and our physical presence with Jesus and other believers in heaven.

-3. Religious Speech From the Pulpit
+2. Religious Speech From the Pulpit

-- 64. Rev. Landow has a sincerely held central religious belief that speech, preaching and teaching from the pulpit is required on a weekly basis during worship.
-The foundation for this belief is found in the Holy Bible which records Christian worship from the first century when it states: "And they devoted themselves to the apostles' teaching and to fellowship, to the breaking of bread and the prayers."
-Acts 2:42 (ESV).
-The Governor denied this speech from the pulpit on a weekly basis with his Orders. - 65.
-Rev. Landow, his denomination and many other Protestant churches have long held that the public preaching of the Word of God in the assembled congregation is an ordinary means of grace.
+- 56. Pastor Hines has a sincerely held central religious belief that speech, preaching and teaching from the pulpit is required on a weekly basis during worship.
+The foundation for this belief is found in the Holy Bible which records Christian worship from the first century when it states: "And they devoted themselves to the Apostles' teaching and to fellowship, to the breaking of bread and to prayer."
+(Acts 2:42 NIV).
+The Governor denied this speech from the pulpit on a weekly basis with his Orders. - 57.
+Pastor Hines, his denomination and many other Protestant churches have long held that the public preaching of the word of God in the assembled congregation is a means of receiving God's grace.
 As Paul says in the letter to the Romans, "How then will they call on him in whom they have not believed?
 And how are they to believe in him of whom they have never heard?
 And how are they to hear without someone preaching?"
-Rom.
-10:14 (ESV).
+(Rom.
+10:14 ESV).
 Preaching in the gathered worship service is one of the primary ways of bringing people to salvation and eternal life with God after they die.